protontypes/open-sustainable-technology/README.md

 - [Electricity Demand Data](https://github.com/open-energy-transition/demandcast) - A Python-based project focused on collecting, processing, and forecasting hourly electricity demand data.

 ### Global and Regional Energy System Models

+> **What?** Models that represent all major components, flows, and interactions of energy supply, conversion, and consumption across large geographic or jurisdictional boundaries throughout their operational and transition pathways.

+> **How?** These tools help model, simulate, and optimize entire energy systems; predict future scenarios; and analyze transition pathways.

 - [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) - An Open Optimisation Model of the Earth Energy System.
 - [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
 - [PyPSA-FES](https://github.com/centrefornetzero/pypsa-fes) - A model that optimises investment and operation, and incorporates flexibility domestic demand flexibility to model scenarios for Great Britain's future energy system.